2025-07-18

 4 176601978 9.99 large

-method that facilitates this for our engine
+execute method that facilitates this for our enginefrom sqlalchemy import text

 class DataBase: